 Class 3 is comprised of Year 5 and Year 6 children working at Key Stage 2 (KS2).

-To see what we will be learning in the Spring term, please click on the link below:
+To see what we will be learning in the Summer term, please click on the link below:

-To see what we learned last term, please click on the link below:
+To see what we learned in Autumn term and Spring term, please click on the links below:

 Here is what we have been doing…